 Cincinnati, OH: Cincinnati City School District Community School Policy

 Cincinnati Public Schools is creating campuses that strengthen this link between schools and communities.
-These schools, also known as Community Learning Centers (CLC), act as hubs for their communities.
-They provide access for students and families to health, safety and social services, as well as recreational, educational and cultural opportunities.
-CPS is garnering national recognition for its work to create these Community Learning Centers district-wide, not just in isolated neighborhoods.
-The goal of Community Learning Centers is to support student achievement, revitalize neighborhoods and maximize the community's return on their financial investment.
+CPS is garnering national recognition for its work to create these Community Learning Centers (CLC) district-wide, not just in isolated neighborhoods.
+The goal of Cincinnati’s Community Learning Centers is to support student achievement, revitalize neighborhoods and maximize the community's return on their financial investment.

 Hartford, CT: Hartford Board of Education Policy on Community Schools